oneonlyzero/oneonlyzero.github.io/_posts/2024-12-7-thmthestickershop.md

 ![image](https://github.com/user-attachments/assets/da47666c-25ad-4652-bedb-7b2a29e16cb1)

-> Here we can see in our local python server, that we got endoded `Base64` strings, if we decode it, we get source code of the index page.
-So this is mean that our payload works and this machine has the `XSS` vulnerabillity.
+> The machine respone was send to our local python server and we got endoded `Base64` strings from the response which if we decode it, we obtained the source code of the index page, just like our payload should do.
+This remark that our payload is working and the machine is facing `XSS` vulnerability.

 ### Get The Flag.

-> To get the flag, in the rooms description mentioned that the flag is located at `/flag.txt`.
-So im gonna use the same method as our test payload just now  which is to use reflect the responses to our local python server.

-> Since we know the location of the flag.
-Just need to change a little bit from our test payload which is to change the value in the `Fetch` function.
-Here is our new payload (ChatGPTable):
+> In the rooms description, author mentioned that the flag was located at `/flag.txt`.
+So using same method as our test payload, to reflect the responses from the machine to our local python server. but Since we know the location of the flag.
+We just need to do a little bit changes from our test payload and our new payload is ready to go.
+Here is the new payload :

 ```
 <script>